jpype-project/jpype/doc/quickguide.rst

 Arrays
 ------

-Arrays are create using JArray class factory.
+Arrays are create using the JArray class factory.
 They operate like Python lists, but they are fixed in size.